Checkbox Group: Use Cases

 Label

-attribute for defining more complex labels, such as containing screen reader only text or an anchor.
+You can use slot="label" instead of the label attribute for defining more complex labels, such as containing screen reader only text or an anchor.

 <lion-checkbox-group name="scientists[]" label="Favorite scientists">

-<lion-checkbox .choiceValue=${'Archimedes'}>
+<lion-checkbox .choiceValue="${'Archimedes'}">

 <label slot="label"